ignacioxd/ragin-mages/CONTRIBUTING.md

 3. Be mindful of caching via service workers.
 Increase versions when appropriate.

-4. If your pull request is related to an existing pull request or an issue,
+4. If your pull request is related to an existing pull request or an issue, reference the issue or pull request as part of your PR message (see [how to do this](https://help.github.com/articles/autolinked-references-and-urls/))